 The Ford School academic community, like all communities, functions best when its members treat one another with honesty, fairness, respect, and trust.
 We hold all members of our community to high standards of scholarship and integrity.
 To accomplish its mission of providing an optimal educational environment and developing leaders of society, the Ford School promotes the assumption of personal responsibility and integrity and prohibits all forms of academic dishonesty, plagiarism and misconduct.
 Academic dishonesty may be understood as any action or attempted action that may result in creating an unfair academic advantage for oneself or an unfair academic advantage or disadvantage for any other member or members of the academic community.
 Plagiarism involves representing the words, ideas, or work of others as one’s own in writing or presentations, and failing to give full and proper credit to the original source.
 Conduct, without regard to motive, that violates the academic integrity and ethical standards will result in serious consequences and disciplinary action.

-Additional information regarding academic dishonesty, plagiarism and misconduct and their consequences is available at: http://www.rackham.umich.edu/current-students/policies/academic-policies...
+The Ford School's policy of academic integrity can be found in the MPP/MPA, BA, and PhD Program handbooks.
+In addition, information regarding academic dishonesty, plagiarism and misconduct and their consequences is available at: http://www.rackham.umich.edu/current-students/policies/academic-policies...

 Accommodations for Students with Disabilities